In This Article

 What Kind to Buy

-Regular turmeric can temporarily stain the skin.
-Kasturi turmeric (curcuma aromatica) is non-staining and has the same properties for clearing acne, inhibiting facial hair growth, and brightening the complexion.
-It is not edible and therefore not used for cooking and should only be used externally.
-It may be difficult to find in some areas of the United States.
-You can look for kasturi turmeric in Indian stores.
-Gram flour (also known as besan flour, chickpea flour, and garbanzo flour) is often used in homemade recipes with turmeric, to cleanse and exfoliate the face.
-Mix chickpea (or rice) flour with turmeric powder in equal proportions.
+As previously mentioned, regular turmeric can temporarily stain the skin.
+But Kasturi turmeric (Curcuma aromatica) is non-staining and is believed by some cultures to have the same properties for clearing acne, inhibiting facial hair growth, and brightening the complexion (although there aren't ample findings from studies to commit these properties as fact).
+However, it is not edible, and therefore should only be used externally.
+It may be difficult to find in some areas of the United States, but you can look for Kasturi turmeric in Indian stores.

+- Use it as a face cleanser: Gram flour (aka besan flour, chickpea flour, and garbanzo flour) is often used in homemade recipes with turmeric, to cleanse and exfoliate the face.
+Mix it (or rice flour) with turmeric powder in equal proportions.
 Add raw or soy milk (or yogurt) to a teaspoon of chickpea/turmeric powder to make a paste.
+Milk contains lactic acid, which works to improve skin's texture by sloughing off dead skin cells, replenishing moisture, and rejuvenating the complexion.
 Apply evenly to the face and leave on for about 10-15 minutes.
 Wash the mask off with warm water.